S3-working-group/s3-practical-guide/S3-practical-guide.md

 ---

-## Pattern 9.6: Align Flow
+## Pattern 9.6: Proposal: Align Flow

 ![right,fit](img/workflow-and-value/align-flow.png)

--   in an effective organization, **flow of information and influence supports the continuous flow of value**
+In an effective organization, **flow of information and influence supports the continuous flow of value*.

--   alignment is achieved and maintained through the continuous improvement of agreements
+Alignment is achieved and maintained through the continuous improvement of agreements.

 ---

-### Flow of Value ###
+### Flow of Value

--   flow of value is guided by (explicit and implicit) agreements and assumptions
+Flow of value is guided by (explicit and implicit) agreements and assumptions.

+Continuous flow of value reduces the potential for accumulation of waste, and also makes for shorter feedback loops and amplifies learning.

--   work in progress is regarded as waste because it ties up resources
+(Work in progress is regarded as waste because it ties up resources)
--   continuous flow of value reduces the potential for accumulation of waste
-    -   it also makes for shorter feedback loops and amplifies learning

 ---